dalehamel/mctop-tool-example/audio/README.md

 inserted at the beginning of each level one header.
 This is what generates the pause/play dialog in modern web browsers and other compatible content players.

+## Why generate audio?

+For proofreading purposes, hearing text read-back aloud is really helpful in catching typos and confusing wording.

+Saving this output and embedding it in the output, the documents become accessible to those who cannot read them as easily.